snayfach/MIDAS/docs/overview.md

 3. Strain-level phylogenetic trees are based on consensus alleles.
 This means that there will be only one leaf per species per sample.
 These trees are accurate when within-sample intra-species heterogentity is low (i.e. one dominant strain) but may not be accurate when there is a mixture of two or more common strains.
 You can use SNPs to quantify the level of within-sample heterogeneity.
 4. The pan-genomes of many species are imcomplete.
 If you're concerned about this, try [building your own reference database](build_db.md).
 5. The default MIDAS database is 17Gb and requires 34Gb of free space to decompress
+6. 10x coverage is not necessarily a limitation!
+SNPs are called precisely below 10x coverage, but some may not be detected

 ## Examples
 <img src="../images/enrichment.jpg" width="600" align="middle"/>